KoljaB/Linguflex/docs/home.md

 The Home Assistant module for Linguflex interacts with your Home Assistant server, allowing for access to your smart home ecosystem.

+## State

+Module is currently in early alpha stage.
+It has been tested using the GPT-4o model.
+Due to the absence of a complete home assistant environment, the tests did not cover the entire range of functionalities.
+Therefore, while the core features have been implemented, further testing and development are required to ensure full functionality and reliability in various Home Assistant setups.
+Users are encouraged to report any issues or bugs encountered during use to help improve the module.
+Please write an [Issue on Github](https://github.com/KoljaB/Linguflex/issues/new/choose), write me an [Email](mailto:kolja.beigel@web.de) or write in our [discord channel](https://discord.gg/f556hqRjpv).

 ## Contents

 - [Functionality](#functionality)